-Save The Tower!
+Open The Tower!

-“AIR RAID PEARL HARBOR THIS IS NO DRILL.”
+“AIR RAID PEARL HARBOR.
+THIS IS NO DRILL.”
 These were the first words broadcast from Ford Island as the Japanese air raid on Pearl Harbor commenced.

-Construction of the 158-foot control tower began in early 1941.
-At the time of the Japanese attack on Pearl Harbor the tower structure had been about 80% completed and without the aircraft control tower on the top.
-This portion was finished on May 1, 1942.
+The upper Control Tower, as it stands today, was completed on May 1, 1942.
 Originally, it was painted with a solid dark primer.
-Shortly after completion of the upper control tower, it received a three-tone light gray, medium gray and dark gray camouflage that graced this structure throughout all of WWII and well into the late 1950s.
+Shortly after completion, it received a three-tone light gray, medium gray, and dark gray camouflage that graced this structure throughout all of WWII, and well into the late 1950s.

 Its familiar red-and-white paint scheme did not appear until the early 1960s, and was very evident during the filming of Tora!
 Tora!
 Tora!
 Weather, corrosion and neglect had taken a drastic toll over the years, threatening to erase this symbol of American resilience and sacrifice.
 Pacific Aviation Museum Pearl Harbor has made restoring and preserving the Tower for future generations a top priority.

 Progress to date has been significant.
 The timeline appears below:

 2012 – Completed stabilization of the Control Tower, with federal and private support.
 Fifty-three tons of steel were replaced to suspend corrosion and ensure structural integrity.